 The XLR cables can transmit balanced audio signals to a distance of 200 ft.
 The connector has three male pins: the hot signal, cold signal, and the ground wire.

-It is also a balanced audio cable.
-You can use it to send either mono or stereo signals.
+It is also a balanced audio cable, and you can use it to send either mono or stereo signals.

 6.2 Unbalanced Audio